vuestorefront/storefront-api/README.md

 ## Modules

-Storefront API do provide all the features, GraphQL schemas, ElasticSearch resolvers and API handlers via [Modules](https://sfa-docs.now.sh/guide/modules/introduction.html).
+Storefront API does provide all the features, GraphQL schemas, ElasticSearch resolvers and API handlers via [Modules](https://sfa-docs.now.sh/guide/modules/introduction.html).
 That's it.
 The default schema and the features described in the further parts of the documentation have been implemented by the `default-catalog`, `default-img` and `default-vsf` modules.
-You can customize them, clone, modify or just disable.
+You can customize them, clone or disable.

-Each individual module provide it's own:
+Each module provides it's own:
 - GraphQL schema and resolvers,
 - ElasticSearch mappings,
-- API methods - via express.js hanlders and middlewares.
+- API methods - via express.js handlers and middlewares.

 [Read more on Storefront API modules](https://sfa-docs.now.sh/guide/modules/introduction.html) [Read more on The Default modules](https://sfa-docs.now.sh/guide/modules/default-modules/introduction.html)

-## Production ready
+## Production-ready

 Storefront API originated from the [`vue-storefront-api`](https://github.com/DivanteLtd/vue-storefront-api) project and is currently [backing 30+ production sites](https://www.vuestorefront.io/live-projects/), including: [Zadig&Voltaire](https://zadig-et-voltaire.com/pt/en/), [Klebefieber](https://www.klebefieber.de/), [Wonect](https://wonect.com/sg/) and others.